mappu/autoconfig/README.md

 Interfaces:

-- `InitDefaulter` - May be used if autconfig needs to construct a new version of your type
+- `InitDefaulter` - May be used if autoconfig needs to construct a new version of your type
 - `Autoconfiger` - Add a fully custom Qt widget
 - `fmt.Stringer` - May be used to format some types for display